Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

     - Pan/Tilt support for camera using media constraints in getUserMedia() has been added.
     - WebCodecs feature for efficient, low-level access to built-in (software and hardware) media encoders and decoders has been added.
     - File System Access API to read or save changes directly to files and folders on the user's device has been added.
-    - Application Cache feature has been deprecated.
+    - Application cache feature has been deprecated.
 - Web Runtime
   - Open source electron 15.3.3 version has been applied.